jauhien/gs-elpa/README.md

 gs-elpa -o $OVERLAY_DIRECTORY -r gnu-elpa install $PACKAGE
 ```

-Repositories you can use are gnu-elpa, marmalade and melpa.
+Repositories you can use are gnu-elpa, marmalade, melpa and melpa-stable.
 You can use them
 all in one overlay.
 Note, that if you call **generate-tree** command your overlay
 will be wiped and overlay tree for a given repository will be generated.
 Be careful!